 Information literacy has become a new phenomenon of skills in today's world of advanced information and communication, and it is expected that it will be more influential in tomorrow's world.
 The phenomenon "information literacy" was first stated by Paul Zurkowski in 1974 (Abbasi, 2014; Daland & Walmann Hidle, 2016; Gross, 2009; Mkandawire, 2015; Serap Kurbanoglu, 2004; Shrestha, 2008; Yevelson-Shorsher & Bronstein, 2018).
 Zurkowski stated that people are trained in the uses of information resources to their work can be defined to as an information literate (Zurkowski, 1974).
-In 2004, the Society of College, National and University Libraries (SCONUL) proposed an information literacy (Bruce, 1997).
+In 2004, the Society of College, National and University Libraries (SCONUL) proposed an information literacy model which is popularly known as the seven pillars of information literacy (Bruce, 1997).
 This model outlines the components of information literacy: identifying the need for information, distinguishing ways of addressing information gap, constructing strategies for locating information, locating and accessing information, evaluating information, applying information, and synthesizing and creating new information (Bruce, 1997; Zurkowski,